-Beginners Tutorial: What is a Domain Name and How they Works?
+Beginners Tutorial: What is a Domain Name & How They Work?

 What is a domain name?

 A domain name is a unique string of characters allocated to a website, which works as the address to that website.
 Your domain name is connected to a specific set of numbers, also known as the IP address of your website.
-Take the metaphor of phone calls to understand this, just like people can reach you out by dialing your phone number, similarly your visitors can reach you by entering your IP address.
-However, humans can only remember a handful of numbers at a time, that’s why they save your contact number along with your name in their contact list, so that they can reach you easily.
-Similarly, domain names work as a giant phone book where your IP address is associated with your domain name, so that people can just type the unique name of your site to gain access to your site.
+Take the metaphor of phone calls to understand this, just like people can reach you out by dialling your phone number, similarly, your visitors can reach you by entering your IP address.
+However, humans can only remember a handful of numbers at a time, that’s why they save your contact number along with your name in their contact list so that they can reach you easily.
+Similarly, a domain work as a giant phone book where your IP address is associated with your domain name so that people can just type the unique name of your site to gain access to your site.

-To understand the technical working of your domain, read how domain name works in the next section.
+To understand the technical working of your domain, read how the domain works in the next section.